TheNextLvl-net/core/README.md

 By utilizing these annotations, developers can explicitly indicate whether fields,<br/>
 methods, or parameters are expected to be null or non-null by default.

-## core-logger

-The **core-logger** module implements a logging mechanism based on the<br/>
-popular SLF4J logging framework.
-It offers a custom text coloring feature to<br/>
-enhance log readability and aesthetics.

 ## core-utils